shahhyash/FileCompression/README.md

 Next, we build a MinHeap by traversing through this AVL tree of elements with the priority factor as the frequency of occurence of each token.
 The MinHeap's `O(log(n))` time complexity allows us to quickly sort the tokens to prepare them for encoding using Huffman Codes as it serves as an ordered list of tokens.

-FInally, we build the Huffman Tree as it's structure allows us to quickly determine each token's encoding string.
+Finally, we build the Huffman Tree as it's structure allows us to quickly determine each token's encoding string.
 As we traverse through the entire tree, we keep track of left/right moves and build up the encoding string until we reach a leaf node.
 This operation gives us an `O(n)` time complexity for encoding keys as we only ever visit each token once.

+For the overall time complexity, we understand that we need `O(n)` time to insert all `n` tokens into the AVL tree.
+Insertion of each token into either the AVL tree or MinHeap takes `O(logn)` time.
+Therefore, without loss of generality, we get `O(n*log(n))` time complexity when running this process.

+Regarding space complexity for this process, we have to account for the worst case on each of the three data structures we use.
+In our worst case, each of the `n` characters in our file could be a separate token, and thus, we could potentially have `n` nodes in our structures.
+Due to the nature of all three data structures, we can deduce that the space complexity for building the codebook is `O(n)`.

 ## Compressing Files